FAQs: Financial Mail

 What is the Financial Mail?

-The Financial Mail is a South African weekly business magazine, published by Times Media in Johannesburg.
+The Financial Mail is a South African weekly business magazine, published by Arena Holdings (formerly Tiso Blackstar Group) in Johannesburg.
 Read more here.

-The Financial Mail website is part of BusinessLIVE, which showcases the best business content from Times Media's popular titles – Business Day, the Financial Mail, Rand Daily Mail, Business Day TV and the Sunday Times's Business Times – throughout the day along with live updates and breaking news published by our expert business newsroom.
+Its website is part of BusinessLIVE, which showcases the best business content from Arena Holdings' popular titles – Business Day, the Financial Mail, the Sunday Times's Business Times and Investors Monthly – throughout the day along with live updates and breaking news published by our expert business newsroom.

 How do I register on the Financial Mail website?

-Click on the “Register” link at the top of the website and follow the easy instructions to register quickly and at no cost.
-You’ll then receive an email to welcome you to the BusinessLIVE environment with all the details you need.
+It’s free, quick and easy.
+Click on the “Register” button at the top of the website and follow the instructions to provide your email address, name, surname and password.
+You’ll then receive an email to welcome you to TimesLIVE (including the Sunday Times).

 Why should I register on the Financial Mail website?